harshavardhana/mountpoint-s3/README.md

 ### Compatibility with other storage services

-Mountpoint for Amazon S3 is designed for high-performance access to the Amazon S3 service.
+Mountpoint for Amazon S3 is designed to provide high-performance access to the Amazon S3 service.
 While it may be functional against other storage services that use S3-like APIs, we aren't able to provide support for those use cases, and they may inadvertently break when we make changes to better support Amazon S3.
 We welcome contributions of minor compatibility fixes or performance improvements for these services if the changes can be tested against Amazon S3.

 ## Contributing